MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configuration-initial.md

 **To configure on a single machine:**

->The operationalization feature is supported on Windows Server 2012, Windows Server 2016, and Ubuntu 14.04, Ubuntu 16.04, CentOS/RHEL 7.x.

 1. On each machine, install Microsoft R Server:

      + On Windows, install [R Server (Standalone)](../rserver-install-windows.md).